-Low interest rates for transaction financing, as well as favourable borrowing conditions still generate an incentive for private equity activity.
-While deal activity in 2020 has been overshadowed by the COVID-19 pandemic, deal flow in 2021 so far suggests a quick recovery (see question 1.3).
+Low interest rates for transaction financing, as well as favourable borrowing conditions, still generate an incentive for private equity activity.
+However, the records of 2021 will likely not be reached due to the uncertainty relating to the conflict in Ukraine.

-1.3 What are going to be the long-term effects for private equity in your jurisdiction as a result of the COVID-19 pandemic?
+1.3 Have you observed any long-term effects for private equity in your jurisdiction as a result of the COVID-19 pandemic?
 If there has been government intervention in the economy, how has that influenced private equity activity?

-It is our expectation that the COVID-19 pandemic will not slow down private equity deal-making over a longer period.
-Companies receiving government funding due to the pandemic have to comply with certain restrictions, e.g. they may not disburse dividends for a certain period.
-Such restrictions (to upstreaming cash) have to be taken into account when structuring PE transactions
+As also experienced in 2021, the COVID-19 pandemic has not slowed private equity deal-making down in the long term.
+Companies receiving government funding due to the pandemic must comply with certain restrictions, e.g. they may not disburse dividends for a certain period.
+Such restrictions (to upstreaming cash) have to be taken into account when structuring private equity transactions.